-Elisa D’Amico is a litigation partner and co-founder of the firm’s Digital Crisis Planning & Response (DCPR) client solution.
-She counsels corporations, educational institutions, and high-profile individuals in proactively planning for and effectively managing digital crisis situations, including university scandals, corporate imposter accounts and websites, and leaked confidential and proprietary information.
-In this role, she also fights internet-based abuse such as invasions of privacy, cyber harassment, fraud, and unfair and deceptive acts and practices.
+Elisa D’Amico is a litigation partner and a founding member of the firm’s digital crisis planning & response (DCPR) client solution.
+In that role, she counsels corporations, educational institutions, and high-profile individuals in proactively planning for and effectively managing digital crisis situations, including PR crises, university scandals, social engineering, corporate imposter accounts and websites, and leaked confidential and proprietary information.
+In this role, she also fights technology facilitated harassment such as online harassment, sexual cyber harassment, sextortion, fraud, unfair and deceptive acts and practices, and other privacy violations.

 Ms. D’Amico is well known for her work co-founding the Cyber Civil Rights Legal Project